-The Task Force of United Methodists on Abortion and Sexuality is a national network of over 200 United Methodist pastors, theologians, and organizations begun in 1987 to minister to the problems of abortion in society.
-The view that life does not begin until live birth does not represent the position of a large segment of the United Methodist Church.
-According to our Discipline, only our General Conference, not our agencies, speaks for the Church.
-In 1988, General Conference stated in paragraph 71, section G of our Social Principles that "We recognize tragic conflicts of life with life may justify abortion and in such cases support the legal option of abortion under proper medical procedures.
+The Task Force of United Methodists on Abortion and Sexuality is a national network of over 5,800 pastors, theologians, churches, and laity dedicated to minister to the deepening problems of abortion recidivism and abortion-as-contraception.
+The view that "life does not begin until live birth" does not represent the position of a large segment of the United Methodist Church.
+According to our Discipline, only our General Conference speaks the position of the Church, not our General Board of Church and Society nor our Women's Division.
+Furthermore, it is recognized that our Book of Discipline is the primary source of order and purpose in the Church, not our Resolutions.
+Since 1972, General Conference has asserted in the Book of Discipline "our belief in the sanctity of unborn human life."
+Then in 1988, General Conference stated in Book of Discipline paragraph 71G that "We recognize tragic conflicts of life with life that may justify abortion and in such cases support the legal option of abortion under proper medical procedures.
 We cannot affirm abortion as an acceptable means of birth control and we unconditionally reject it as a means of gender selection."
 That abortion involves human life before birth is signified by the phrase "conflicts of life with life" (emphasis added).
-That abortion should be restricted to minimize indiscriminate practice is signified by the General Conference saying "we cannot affirm abortion as an acceptable means of birth control and we unconditionally reject it as a means of gender selection."
+That abortion should be restricted to minimize indiscriminate practice is signified by saying that "we cannot affirm abortion as an acceptable means of birth control and we unconditionally reject it as a means of gender selection."